 WDS has an impressive record since it launched in 2008.
-Since then, it is responded to more than 850 fires with a 100 percent safety record for all its wildfire response operations.
+Since then, it is responded to more than 900 fires in its 20-state service area.

 For Davis, WDS is just one more way Nationwide takes care of its insureds and agents, alike.
 "As an organization, we offer competitive rates, competitive service and value-added extras," he said.
 "Over the long-term, we're there for our partners."